kiraleos/dissertation/src/dissertation.md

 Next we will discuss the results of the model and its performance on the test set by analyzing its performance on the different redshift ranges through looking at different figures and metrics.

-## Mean Error
+## Error & Standard Deviation

 The model was evaluated on the test set, which contained 10% of the data (around 52.000 samples).
 The test set was not used during training, so it represents unseen data.

-It achieved a mean absolute error (MAE) of 0.021 on the test set which means that the model's predictions are on average 0.021 away from the actual values.
+It achieved a mean absolute error (MAE) of 0.021 on the test set which, practically, means that the model's predictions are on average 0.021 away from the actual values.
 For example, if the actual redshift of a galaxy is 0.142 (the dataset's mean redshift), the model's prediction will be either 0.163, or 0.121, on average.
 Now, let's look at the model's performance on more specific different redshift ranges.

 | redshift bin | mean error | std ($\sigma$) | % of data |
 | ------------ | ---------- | -------------- | --------- |